collective/ZopeEditManager/README.md

-## Zem
+## ZopeEditManager

-Zem is an implementation of Casey Duncan's excellent External Editor for Mac OS X, providing Mac users with flexibility in their choice of content-specific editors, and as many concurrent editors as they need running at the same time.
+ZopeEditManager is an implementation of Casey Duncan's excellent External Editor for Mac OS X, providing Mac users with flexibility in their choice of content-specific editors, and as many concurrent editors as they need running at the same time.